JonasMht/jonas_website/content/pro/research/2023-assisted-surgery-internship/index.md

 {{< figure src="ArtificialRespirationMovement.gif" width=50% title="Breathing Simulation and Marker Detection">}}

-Throughout the internship, I worked extensively with Python, C++ and the 3D Slicer interface, learning to integrate a client and server for IGTLink communication between the different independent equipment pieces.
-I tackled challenges related to stereoscopic imaging, image processing, marker detection, synchronization of surgical procedures with breathing cycles and trajectory predictions for accurate needle placement.
+Throughout the internship, I worked mostly in Python and C++ inside 3D Slicer: integrating IGTLink client/server communication between the different equipment pieces, marker detection from multiple cameras, and trajectory prediction for needle placement.

-<br><br>
-Collaborating with the team, I tested, debugged, and collected data on different algorithm optimizations culminating in a presentation of my progress to the IMAGeS team on the 21st of July 2023.
+Collaborating with the team, I tested and debugged several algorithm optimizations, and presented my progress to the IMAGeS group on July 21st, 2023.
-<br><br>
-The internship involved a deep dive into practical software development for non-invasive surgical guidance, contributing to the field of medical technology and patient care.

 ## Contributions
 - Real time visual needle trajectory correction